andi-ra/mainstreaming/README.md

     logs/: Log files.
     content/: Directory for content to be served.

-# H3 Modules
+# Modules
-# H4Server Module
+# Server Module

 Handles incoming client connections, dispatches them to worker threads, and processes HTTP/HTTPS requests.
 Logger Module
-# H4 Logger Module
+# Logger Module
 Implements logging using a producer-consumer pattern.
 Logs are written to files in the background by a separate thread.

-# H4 Cache Module
+# Cache Module
 Implements an in-memory cache with time-to-live (TTL) for cached items.
 Supports fetching files and caching them in chunks.

-# H4 Socket Module
+#Socket Module
 Provides an abstraction for TCP and SSL sockets, using the Bridge design pattern to support both types of connections.

- # H4 Config Manager Module
+Config Manager Module

 Reads configuration from a JSON file and provides configuration parameters to other modules.
 Implemented as a singleton.
 Compilation and Running Instructions